 This large, newly-constructed (2001) room is used not only for lectures and rehearsals but also for concerts, mostly notably for Midday Music at Lincoln Hall, on Thursdays at 12:30 PM.
 It seats up to 100 people.

-The Herbert F. Johnson Museum of Art hosts annual concerts by the Chamber Orchestra as well as many composer installations.
-The Rhodes-Rawlings Auditorium in the new Klarman Hall hosts guests, faculty, and student performers.
-Off-campus, the Carriage House Cafe Loft is often the setting for jazz performances, studio recitals, and faculty presentations.
+The Herbert F. Johnson Museum of Art hosts many composer installations and other concerts and presentations.
+The Rhodes-Rawlings Auditorium in Klarman Hall hosts guests, faculty, and student performers.
+At the Cornell golf course, Moakley House is often the setting for jazz performances, recitals, and faculty presentations

 Parking and Accessibility

 Olin Hall Renovation Project Impacts 4/1-12/31/2022

 A major rehabilitation project at Olin Hall will impact access to and parking on Sage Avenue.
 The parking spaces adjacent to Olin Hall will be fenced-off for the duration of the project to facilitate construction material storage and debris collection.
 More details may be found here.

 Please allow extra time for parking for events in the area.
 The accessible spaces along Sage Avenue will not be impacted.